che3zcake/Detecting-Pixelated-Image-Correcting-it/README.md

 ###  <ins>Correction Results: </ins>
 #### Metrics are calculated on set5 images

+All the metrics calculations can be found in the [matrics.ipynb](https://github.com/che3zcake/Detecting-Pixelated-Image-Correcting-it/blob/main/metrics.ipynb) file

 | Metric            | Proposed Model          | SRGAN                    | EDSR                     | FSRCNN                   |
 |-------------------|-------------------------|--------------------------|--------------------------|--------------------------|